 Come and experience North Florida at its finest at the 12th Annual Mayhaw Berry Harvest Festival.
 Enjoy our 50-acre, working goat and sheep ranch with the largest, native Mayhaw Berry Stand in Jefferson County.
 It’s a fabulous, real-farm experience for the whole family!

 Start with Fiber Friday and the Bonfire Kickoff Party.
-Then join us on Saturday or Sunday to watch the harvest and buy fresh berries.
+Then join us on Saturday or Sunday to watch the harvest.
 Go on a free, hayride farm tour, feed and pet the animals, buy Mayhaw jelly in our Country Store and picnic with beautiful pasture views.

 This is new!
 Bobbie is getting more involved with the art and craft of fiber making, and we want to invite everyone, far and wide, to come share, learn and enjoy with us.

-On the Friday afternoon before the Festival, we and many experts from the region be gathering to practice and demonstrate everything from teasing and carding wool, felting, weaving and spinning.
+On the Friday afternoon before the Festival, fiber enthusiasts from the region will be gathering to practice and demonstrate everything from teasing and carding wool to felting, weaving and spinning.

 As the evening before the Mayhaw Festival approaches, we all like to gather around a bonfire to tell stories, listen to music and enjoy the Spring weather.

-Bring your own bottle, stories and family-rated jokes, your guitar, harmonica and drums for this fun, free party.
+We’ll supply the marshmallows, you bring your own picnic and BYOB.
+And don’t forget your stories and family-rated jokes, and your guitar, harmonica and drums for this fun, free party.